 All Ph.D.
 Program candidates must fulfill the following requirements for eligibility:

-- A baccalaureate degree, preferably in the biological or physical sciences, must be obtained from an accredited institution.
-A cumulative GPA of 3.0 on a 4.0 scale is necessary.
-Certification of the degree is required.
+- A baccalaureate degree, preferably in the biological or physical sciences, must be obtained from an accredited institution

-- Applicants are expected to have completed one year of coursework with demonstrated competence (B average or above) in biology, chemistry, physics and calculus.
+- It is strongly suggested that applicants have completed one year of coursework with demonstrated competence (B average or above) in biology, chemistry, physics, and calculus

-- Applicants for the Biomedical Engineering and Physiology Track are encouraged to have courses in quantitative science and engineering (such as signal processing, computer science, instrumentation).
+- Applicants for the Biomedical Engineering and Physiology Track are encouraged to have courses in quantitative science and engineering (such as signal processing, computer science, and instrumentation)

 Note that undergraduate courses are not available at Mayo Clinic Graduate School of Biomedical Sciences.